adopted-ember-addons/ember-electron/README.md

  * Install [`xvfb`](https://en.wikipedia.org/wiki/Xvfb).
 It's a virtual framebuffer, implementing the X11 display server protocol - it performs all graphical operations in memory without showing any screen output, which is exactly what we need.
 A [Jenkins addon is available](https://wiki.jenkins-ci.org/display/JENKINS/Xvfb+Plugin).
  * Create a virtual `xvfb` screen and export an environment variable called `DISPLAY` that points to it.
 Electron will automatically pick it up.
+ * Install a recent C++ compiler (e.g. gcc).
+This is to enable the CI server to build native modules for Node.js.
  * Finally, ensure that `npm test` actually calls `ember electron:test`.
 You can configure what command `npm test executes` by changing it in your `package.json`.

 On Travis, the configuration should look like this:

 ```
+env:
+  - CXX=g++-4.8

 addons:
   apt:
+    sources:
+      - ubuntu-toolchain-r-test
     packages:
       - xvfb
+      - g++-4.8

 before_install:
   - "npm config set spin false"